opendatahub-io/data-science-pipelines-operator/README.md

 **To deploy DSPO as a developer :**

-Follow the instructions from [here](#deploy-the-standalone-operator) to deploy the operator standalone.
+Follow the instructions from [here](#deploy-the-standalone-operator) to deploy the standalone operator.

 Follow the instructions from [here](#deploy-the-operator-via-odh) to deploy the operator via ODH.